onepf/OPFPush/README.md

 7. When `onRegistrationInvalid()` or `onUnavailable` method called you must reset all data about registration.

-Provider notify `OpenPushHelper` about registration, or unregistration, or other events by call methods in `ProviderCallback` class, such `onResult()` or `onMessage`.
+Provider notify `OPFPushHelper` about registration, or unregistration, or other events by call methods in `ProviderCallback` class, such `onResult()` or `onMessage`.
-You can get `ProviderCallback` object with call `OpenPushHelper.getProviderCallback()`.
+You can get `ProviderCallback` object with call `OPFPushHelper.getProviderCallback()`.

 For notify about registration or unregistration result you must call `ProviderCallback.onResult()` with argument of `Result` class. `Result` class always contains provider name and optionally can